wanx-troopers/wanx-troopers.github.io/infinite-talk.md

 `clip_vision_h` and `wav2vec` .safetensors files are loaded as well.

+Can do start image + audio to video as well as start video + audio to video.
+Can use up to 4 audio tracks and masks to show which character is associated with which file.

 ## Nodes

 |Name In Code (sometimes easier to understand)|Name on Screen|